-In addition to its over-the-air broadcast services, WFSU/WFSG-TV manages 4FSU, the University's cable access channel.
+In addition to its over-the-air broadcast services, The Station manages 4FSU, the University's cable access channel.
 This cable channel provides coverage of major events affecting viewers throughout the Big Bend, University-related programming, and production services to FSU, the community, and state agencies.
-Operating 24 hours a day, seven days a week, 4FSU offers a mix of local public television, Florida governmental affairs, and University programs.
-University related programming continues to be expanded to include coverage of lectures, ceremonies, concerts, and other events highlighting campus activities.
+Operating 24 hours a day, seven days a week, 4FSU offers a mix of local public television, Florida governmental affairs, and FSU programs.
+FSU-related programming continues to be expanded including coverage of lectures, ceremonies, concerts, and other events highlighting campus activities.

-WFSU/WFSG-TV provides gavel-to-gavel coverage of Florida's Legislature and Supreme Court when these bodies are in session, under the umbrella of The Florida Channel, our government affairs programming unit.
+The Station provides gavel-to-gavel coverage of Florida's Legislature and Supreme Court when these bodies are in session, under the umbrella of The Florida Channel, our government affairs programming unit.
 The Florida Channel is offered as a 24-hour-a-day, 7-days-a-week program service, delivered to other public television stations and cable systems across the state.
+The Florida Channel is 100% closed captioned.
 Besides offering citizens an up-close view of government in action, these productions are great opportunities for training FSU students and recent graduates in television production.

-WFSU/WFSG-TV's website, http://wfsu.org, is rapidly expanding as a major means of distributing programming to people without easy access to its broadcast services.
+The Station's website, http://wfsu.org, is rapidly expanding as a major means of distributing programming to people without easy access to its broadcast services.
 Most gavel-to-gavel coverage of Florida government is streamed on the Internet.
 Many programs are archived and are available to the public on demand.